 Rule 14-412.
-Presumptively approved sponsors; presumptive MCLE accreditation.
+Presumptively approved CLE providers; presumptive CLE Accreditation.

-(a) The Board may designate an individual or organization as a presumptively approved sponsor of accredited CLE courses or activities if they meet the following standards:
+(a) The Board may designate an organization as a presumptively approved provider of Accredited CLE if the organization meets the following standards:

-(a)(1) The sponsor must be either an approved law school or an organization engaged in CLE that has, during the three years immediately preceding its application, sponsored at least six separate courses that comply with the requirements for individual course accreditation under Rule 14-411.
-Status as a presumptively approved sponsor is subject to periodic review.
+(a)(1) The CLE provider must be either an approved law school or an organization engaged in CLE that has, during the three years immediately preceding its application, sponsored at least six separate CLE courses that comply with the requirements for individual course Accreditation under Rule 14-411.
+Status as a presumptively approved CLE provider is subject to periodic review.

-(a)(2) Presumptively approved sponsors are required to pay annual presumptive fees.
+(a)(2) Presumptively approved CLE providers are required to pay an annual fee.

-(a)(3) Within 60 days prior to offering a course, the sponsor must indicate on a Board-approved form that the course satisfies the provisions of Rule 14-411.
+(a)(3) No later than 30 days prior to offering a CLE course, the presumptive CLE provider must indicate on a Board-approved form that the CLE course satisfies the provisions of Rule 14-411.
 The sponsor should also submit a copy of the brochure or outline describing the course, a description of the method or manner of presentation, and, if specifically requested by the Board, a set of materials.

-(a)(5) The sponsor must make its courses available to all lawyers throughout the state, unless it can demonstrate to the satisfaction of the Board that there is good reason to limit the availability.
+(a)(5) The presumptive CLE provider must make its courses available to all lawyers and paralegal practitioners throughout the state, unless, subject to 14-411(f), it can demonstrate to the satisfaction of the Board that there is good reason to limit the availability.

 (a)(6) The sponsor must submit to all reasonable requests for information and comply with this article.

-(b) Denial of presumptively approved sponsor status.
-Notwithstanding a sponsor's compliance with paragraphs (a)(1) through (a)(6), the Board may deny designation as a presumptively approved sponsor if the Board finds there is just cause for denial.
+(b) Denial of presumptive CLE provider status.
+Notwithstanding a presumptive CLE providerís compliance with paragraphs (a)(1) through (a)(6), the Board may deny designation as a presumptive CLE provider if the Board finds there is just cause for denial.

 (c) Revocation of presumptive approval.
-The Board may audit any sponsor having presumptive approval and may revoke the presumptive approval if it determines that the sponsor is offering, as accredited, courses which do not satisfy the standards established under Rule 14-411.
+The Board may audit any CLE provider having presumptive approval and may revoke the presumptive approval if it determines that the presumptive CLE provider is offering, as Accredited, courses that do not satisfy the standards established under Rule 14-411.